What is a Software Identification Tag?

 Software publishers create software identification tags for their software, using tools provided by TagVault.org, or their own proprietary tools that produce tags in the industry-standard format.

-Software identification tags are certified and digitally-signed, providing assurance to software consumers that the software they’ve received comes from the advertised publisher and has not been tampered with.
+Software identification tags are validated and digitally-signed, providing assurance to software consumers that the software they’ve received comes from the advertised publisher and has not been tampered with.

 Software purchasing organizations can also create tags that are then deployed with every application that is processed through the desktop management system.
 These end-user SWID tags can readily be distinguished from publisher tags to ensure there is no mistaken overlap between tags installed on a computing device.